Robert Byrne (chess player)

-Robert Eugene Byrne (April 20, 1928 – April 12, 2013) was an American chess player and chess author who held the FIDE title of Grandmaster (GM).
+Robert Eugene Byrne (April 20, 1928 – April 12, 2013) was an American chess player and chess author who held the FIDE title of Grandmaster.
 He won the U.S. Championship in 1972, and was a World Chess Championship Candidate in 1974.
 Byrne represented the United States nine times in Chess Olympiads from 1952 to 1976 and won seven medals.
 He was the chess columnist from 1972 to 2006 for The New York Times, which ran his final column (a recounting of his 1952 victory over David Bronstein) on November 12, 2006.
 Byrne worked as a university professor for many years, before becoming a chess professional in the early 1970s.

 Early years

 Byrne was born in Brooklyn, the son of Elizabeth Eleanor (Cattalier) and Robert Byrne.
 He and his younger brother Donald grew up in New York City and were among the "Collins Kids", promising young players who benefited from the instruction and encouragement of John W. Collins.
 Both ultimately became college professors and among the leading chess players in the country.
 They were part of a talented new generation of young American masters that also included Larry Evans, Arthur Bisguier, and George Kramer.

 Robert Byrne's first Master event was Ventnor City in 1945, where he scored a respectable 4/9 to place 8th; the winner was Weaver Adams.
 He tied 1st–2nd in the Premier Reserves section at the U.S. Open Chess Championship, Pittsburgh, in 1946.
 College studies limited his opportunities for the next several years; he represented the U.S. in a 1950 radio match against Yugoslavia.
 In the 1951 Maurice Wertheim Memorial in New York, Byrne scored 6/11, tying for 6th–7th place; this was a Grandmaster round-robin featuring six of the world's top 36 players, and was won by Samuel Reshevsky.

 Byrne became an International Master based on his results at the 1952 Chess Olympiad at Helsinki (bronze medal on third board).
 In that same year he graduated from Yale University.
 He went on to become a professor of philosophy at Indiana University, and his academic career left him little time for chess.
 He did represent the U.S. in team matches against the Soviet Union at New York in 1954 (losing 1½–2½ to Alexander Kotov), and Moscow in 1955 (losing ½–3½ to Paul Keres).